Daniel-Ze/sequence_annotation/README.md

 The output gives you start and stop position of conserved and well known domain structures.
 ConservedDomainSearch_to_gff3.py takes the output and transforms it to a gff3 file.
+Optional ConservedDomainSearch_to_gff3.py can offset the annotation position as the input for the Conserved Domain Search is limited to 200000 bases.

 ### Working with ConservedDomainSearch_to_gff3.py
 So far the ConservedDomainSearch output needs to be tabstop delimited.
 I achieved this by using Excel: